hwdsl2/setup-ipsec-vpn/README.md

 ### Ubuntu & Debian

 First, update your system with `apt-get update && apt-get dist-upgrade` and reboot.
 This is optional, but recommended.

+To install the VPN, please choose one of the following options:

 **Option 1:** Have the script generate random VPN credentials for you (will be displayed when finished):